BookingSync/bookingsync-engine/README.md

 You should make sure session cookies for you application have the `secure` flag.
-This will be done by Rails automatically if you have configured your enfironment with `config.force_ssl = true`.
+This will be done by Rails automatically if you have configured your environment with `config.force_ssl = true`.
 If not, you can change your `session_store.rb` initializer:

 ```ruby